Vasyl-Gumeniuk/travel-trucks-for-rent/README.md

 # React Travel Trucks

-A web application built with React that showcases travel trucks (campers) available for rental.
-The application includes filters, a detailed camper list, and pagination to provide a smooth user experience for browsing available vehicles.
+A React web app for renting travel trucks (campers), featuring filters, a detailed camper list, and pagination for an enhanced browsing experience.

 ## Features